-Unlike other meal plans that make you forage high and low for super-niche ingredients or require hours in the kitchen tirelessly meal-prepping, 5:2 (also known as "the fast diet") is a doddle to follow and can also be done pretty thriftily if you're on a budget.
+Unlike other meal plans that make you forage high and low for super-niche ingredients or require hours in the kitchen tirelessly meal-prepping, 5:2 (also known as "the fast diet") is easy to follow and can also be done pretty thriftily if you're on a budget.

 Intrigued?
 This fasting diet follows a very straightforward premise: For five days a week, you eat normally, without too much regard for calorie counting.
-The other two days you stick to a strict 500 calorie intake (Ed note: If you're a man, you get 600 calories, lucky devils).
-Of course, 500 calories a day is very restrictive and wouldn't be advisable as an everyday long-term weight loss solution, but by sticking to it for two days a week, you put your body into "fast mode."
+The other two days you stick to a strict 500 calorie intake (Ed note: If you're a man, you get 600 calories).
+Of course, 500 calories a day is very restrictive and wouldn't be advisable as an everyday long-term weight loss solution, but the claim is that by sticking to it for two days a week, you put your body into "fast mode."
 There's lots of research to support the health benefits of intermittent fasting: It seems to lead to less muscle loss than other diets, and it may reduce insulin levels.

 On your fast days, with only 500 calories to play around with, you're going to want to be strategic.
 Think about your typical working weekday (no one on team Byrdie fancied a weekend fast, thanks very much).
 Are you more prone to a 4 p.m. slump, or do you crave calories until lunch then feel your appetite slip away a little more?
 Based on your appetite, choose when in the day to have a bigger meal, and when to have a more spartan snack.

-We asked Kamilla Schaffner, a leading clinical nutritionist of My London Nutritionist, to share her six favourite fast day recipes.
-Scroll down to see her top tips.
+We asked Kamilla Schaffner, a leading clinical nutritionist, to share her six favorite fast day recipes.
+Here are her top tips.

 "Take a small piece (120gr) of very fresh tuna and sear on each side for no longer than one minute.
 Chop half a large avocado into small cubes, add chopped chives, one teaspoon of olive oil and juice of half a lime.
 Shred about a quarter of a small purple cabbage and add a small amount of chopped fresh rosemary, one tablespoon of grapeseed oil, a tablespoon of rice vinegar and season to taste.
 The fresh tomato salsa is optional but adds water and some lycopene content."